12 Software Monetization Strategies to Drive Revenue in 2021 & Beyond

-This will see you give part of your software for free.
+This will see you give part of your software on app stores for free to your user base.
 In a saturated software market, a freemium strategy reduces purchase barriers and encourages an end-user to sign in and try out your software product.

-Acquiring clients through ads, sales, and marketing can result in high customer acquisition costs (CAC), which a freemium model can substantially reduce.
+Acquiring clients through ads, sales, and marketing can result in high customer acquisition costs (CAC).
+A freemium app monetization strategy can substantially reduce CAC.
 The goal of freemium is to convince your growing clientele to use the free version and enhance customer experience enough to convince them to pay and experience all functionalities of the software.

 You can use the freemium model to prove to your clientele that you can provide a positive and engaging user experience in both the free and locked versions.